Backgrounder on Nuclear Power Plant Licensing Process

 - radiation dose consequences of hypothetical accidents; and

 The NRC documents its findings on site safety characteristics and emergency planning in a Safety Evaluation Report and on environmental protection issues in Draft and Final Environmental Impact Statements.

-The early site permit also allows for a limited work authorization to perform non-safety site preparation activities, subject to redress, in advance of issuance of a combined license.
+The early site permit also allows for a limited work authorization to perform non-safety site preparation activities before a combined license is issued.
 After the NRC staff and the ACRS complete their safety reviews, the NRC issues a Federal Register notice for a mandatory public hearing.
 The early site permit is initially valid for no less than 10 and no more than 20 years and can be renewed for 10 to 20 years.

 The NRC may approve and certify a standard nuclear plant design through a rulemaking, independent of a specific site.
 The design certification is valid for 15 years.
 An application for a standard design certification must contain proposed inspections, tests, analyses, and acceptance criteria (ITAAC) for the standard design.
 The application must also demonstrate how the applicant complies with the Commission's relevant regulations.